checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

     hosts deny = 0.0.0.0/0
 ```

 Uncommenting *bind interfaces only* and *interfaces* parameters adds an extra layer of security by explicitly defining network interfaces allowed to communicate with Samba.
 Loopback interface *127.0.0.0/8* is necessary to run internal commands like *smbpasswd*.
 Parameter *map to guest* is reset to its default *never* meaning that login requests with invalid passwords will always be rejected.
 During Samba installation, this parameter was set to *bad user*.
 In this case, users with invalid passwords will only be rejected if username is known.
 Otherwise, it is treated as guest login and therefore mapped to guest account.
 Setting *server smb encrypt = required* forces clients to use SMB encryption.
-With *restrict anonymous = 2*, anonymous or guest logins are disabled.
-Parameters *hosts allow* and *hosts deny* restrict all access to Samba server except for clients in specified subnet.
+With *restrict anonymous = 2*, anonymous or guest logins are disabled globally.
+Parameters *hosts allow* and *hosts deny* restrict all network access to Samba server except for clients in specified subnet.

 After checking the correctness of configuration changes with `testparm`, we can restart Samba with `sudo systemctl restart smbd.service`.

-## Connect
+## Client connection

-In file browser, you can access Samba share using `smb://<IP-address>/shared/` server address.
+In file browser, you can access Samba share using *smb://<IP-address>/shared/* server address.
 You will be asked to enter username and password of Samba user.
-As we do not have changed *workgroup* option in `smb.conf`, you can leave the default value in *domain* field, i.e. *WORKGROUP*.
+As we do not have changed *workgroup* option in `smb.conf` file, you can leave *WORKGROUP* as default value in *domain* field.

 ## History

-* 2025-09-21: Initial release.
+* 2025-09-22: Initial release.